stenbror/ActiveOberon/README.md

 ## What is Active Oberon

 Active Oberon is the latest member of the Algol family of languages.
-Derived directly from the language Oberon (-2) and languages as Modula, Pascal etc.
+Derived directly from the language Oberon (-2) and languages such as Modula, Pascal, etc.

-I will first write a complete compiler / linker / build system with inline assembler for ARM v8 and X86-64 instruction sets.
+I will first write a complete compiler/linker/build system with an inline assembler for ARM v8 and X86-64 instruction sets.
 With it a minimum of support libraries as source code that will be compiled and optimized each time you create your own programs.
-Design goals is to remove vaste and bloated executable that most languges and systems is used to now.
+The design goal is to remove waste and bloated executables that most languages and systems are used to now.

-Code will be native and optimized with only the library functions you need packed into a single executable file in ELF format.
+Code will be native and optimized with only the library functions you need to be packed into a single executable file in ELF format.

-If we get enough interrest for the project, i am thinking about writing the compiler / linker / build tool in Active Oberon later, and use the C++ version as a bootstrap for the real compiler and system.
-Regardless will the C++ version be as complete as the final product.
-It will be upto you which you will use and all libraries will be available without changes for both.
+If we get enough interest for the project, I am thinking about writing the compiler/linker / build tool in Active Oberon later, and using the C++ version as a bootstrap for the real compiler and system.
+Regardless will the C++ version be as complete as the final product?
+It will be up to you which you will use and all libraries will be available without changes for both.

-Active Oberon is a highly typed and garbage collected language for system programming.
+Active Oberon is a highly typed and garbage-collected language for system programming.

 ## Bootstrapping the system in the future

-* You will first compile the c++ version of the Active Oberon compiler / linker / build tool.
+* You will first compile the C++ version of the Active Oberon compiler/linker / build tool.
-* Then you will build the Active Oberon based compiler with the help of the C++ bootstrap compiler.
+* Then you will build the Active Oberon-based compiler with the help of the C++ bootstrap compiler.
-* Finally you will use the finished Active Oberon based compiler to build it self and you have the final product.
+* Finally you will use the finished Active Oberon-based compiler to build itself and you have the final product.

 ## Language overview